tari-project/tari/RFC/src/RFC-0201_TariScript.md

 would still detect that _something_ was awry, because the global coin supply balance acts as another check.

-With Tari script, once the script has been pruned away, and then there is a re-org to an earlier point on the chain, then there's no way way to ensure that the script was honoured.
+With Tari script, once the script has been pruned away, and then there is a re-org to an earlier point on the chain, then there's no way to ensure that the script was honoured.
+This is broadly in keeping with the Mimblewimble security guarantees that individual transactions are not necessarily verified during synchronisation.
+However, the guarantee that no additional coins are created or destroyed remains intact.

+Put another way, the blockchain relies on the network _at the time_ to enforce the Tari script spending rules.
+This means that the scheme may be susceptible to certain _horizon attacks_.

-However, a single honest archival node would be able to detect any fraud on the same chain and provide a simple proof that a transaction did not honour the redeem script.
+Incidentally, a single honest archival node would be able to detect any fraud on the same chain and provide a simple proof that a transaction did not honour the redeem script.

 ### Additional requirements

 The assumptions that broadly equate scripting with range proofs in the above argument are:

-* The script (hash) must be committed to in the blockchain.
+* The script (hash) must be committed to the blockchain.
 * The script must not be malleable in any way without invalidating the transaction.
 * The creator of the UTXO must commit to and sign the script (hash).